 From San Diego you'll ride on bike paths and residential streets on a steady climb into the mountains.
 Dry easterly winds predominate in the fall, blowing in from the central desert.
 At In-Ko-Pah Pass the route joins I-8 for a short distance.
-El Centro and Brawley are situated in the Imperial Valley, an area famous for its agricultural bounties.
+Calexico and Brawley are situated in the Imperial Valley, an area famous for its agricultural bounties.
 Stock up on food and water here; services are extremely limited on the next stretch of the route.
 SR 78 heading to Blythe carries a moderate amount of traffic.
 To the north you will see the Chocolate Mountains, named for their distinctive deep brown color.
 The terrain from Ehrenberg, Arizona, to the section's end at Tempe remains flat, with the exception of a few gentle grades.
-After leaving I-10, the route follows US 60, which has good shoulders.
-At Wickenburg the route turns south and approaches the metropolitan area surrounding Phoenix.
+After leaving I-10, the route follows US 60 which has good shoulders.
+At Wickenburg the route turns south, then east as it approaches the metropolitan area surrounding Phoenix and Tempe.
 Click on enlargement for detail.

 I am amazed by the improvement in the map quality.
 I purchased maps for a cross country tour back in 1978.
 The maps at that time were very helpful but comparing that set of maps to what i received recently was truly remarkable.
 The clarity and and on-route guidance to amenities and support along the route is so helpful to my planning of my trip.
 I do miss the small book that came with each map section but having everything combined in one location is really helpful.
 I am looking forward to trying the electronic gps data in support of the physical maps.
 Thanks and keep up the great work.

 Well worth the cost